 SO, WHO IS THIS PROGRAM INTENDED FOR?

-Essentially, this program is ideal for any Honors College student with a strong interest in London and the UK, irrespective of major and course of study at FIU.
-While common course work, assignments, and travel will emphasize history, culture, the arts and design, politics and social trends through time, this should not preclude students working in the sciences and engineering, pre-med and nursing, business, or hospitality from enrolling.
-Quite the opposite, the participation of students from a range of disciplines will only make the course stronger, and its interdisciplinary aspirations more fully realized.
-In short, this UK Study Abroad trip aspires to embody the very principles of broad learning and inquiry in a range of disciplines that the FIU Honors College promotes.
+Essentially, this program is ideal for any Honors College student with a strong interest in, and curiosity about London and the UK, Dublin and Ireland, irrespective of major and course of study at FIU.
+While common course work, assignments, and travel will emphasize history, culture, the arts and design, politics, and social trends through time, this should not preclude students working in the sciences and engineering, pre-med and nursing, business, or hospitality from enrolling.
+Quite the opposite, the participation of students from a range of disciplines will only strengthen the course, ensuring its interdisciplinary aspirations.
+In short, this UK Study Abroad trip aspires to embody the very principles of broad learning and inquiry in a range of disciplines that the FIU Honors College promotes and espouses.
 Indeed, all are welcome.

 WHERE WILL WE TRAVEL WHEN WE ARE IN THE UK?

 We will spend two intense, exciting weeks in London, with daytrips to Canterbury, Cambridge, Hampton Court and either Lullingstone Roman villa or another location to be determined.
 Then, we’ll head to Ireland for eight days, beginning in the west as we visit Dingle and Galway, and concluding with a long weekend in Dublin, where we will arrive on June 16, “Bloomsday.”
 We will then fly down to Cornwall, concluding our month in the southwest corner of England, touring the Cornish landscape, plus Devon and Dorset, marked by moors and wild coastline.
 This extended month-long adventure will include travel on trains, buses, trams, taxis, the Tube, and planes!

 We will be in London from May 28 – June 11, and then traveling in Ireland and southwestern England from June 11 – June 26, 2023.